mezo-org/musd/docs/rfc/rfc-1.md

 Bridge contract on that target chain.
 When MUSD is bridged to Ethereum, that VAA is delivered via `WormholeMUSDGateway.receive` function. (see `L2WormholeGateway.receiveTbtc` for a reference).
-When MUSD is bridged back to Mezo, that VAA is delivered directly to the Wormhole Bridge contract.
+When MUSD is bridged back to Mezo, that VAA is delivered directly to the Wormhole Token Bridge contract.

 One way to deliver this message is to have the user bridging tokens obtain it from Wormhole guardians and execute a redemption transaction on the Wormhole